geekbrother/geekbrother/README.md

   - 2015 - 2017: ServerPanel.io: Team Lead, One of investors, Acting as a full-stack developer too.
 Team management: One frontend Middle Developer (Angular, React)(Office), One frontend junior Developer (React)(Office), One backend middle developer (Golang, Python, DevOps)(Remote), One backend junior developer (Golang)(Office).
   - 2017 - 2019: NashDom.app: Team Lead, One of investors, Acting as a full-stack developer too.
 Team management: One frontend Junior Developer (ReactNative)(Office), One backend middle developer(NodeJS)(office), One Graphic/UI/Motion Designer(Remote), One hardware engineer (MCUs, C++).
   - 2020 - 2021: Relly.me: CTO, Acting as a full-stack developer part-time.
 Team management: One frontend Junior Developer (ReactNative, NodeJS)(Office), One backend middle developer(NodeJS)(office), One hardware engineer (MCUs, C++, PlatformIO), One plastic case assembly and packaging, One 3D parts designer (Hardware, Circuits), One Graphic/Motion Designer(remote).
-  - 2021 - ...: Comm.app: Core team full-stack engineer.
+  - 2021 - ...: Comm.app: Core team full-stack engineer (JS, C++, Rust, Infrastructure).

 ### 💪 Work principles and methods:
 You need to know your team's work and how the things and certain technology work!
-That's why in most cases when I've been CTO I'm acting as a full stack developer too (part-time only, management is a first priority).
+That's why in most cases when I've been Founding Engineer I'm acting as a full stack developer too (part-time only, management is a first priority).
 Smaller, but motivated and smarter team - my priority in the projects.

 I prefer to choose between Agile and Waterfall method depending on the project and it development stage using Jira, Redmine, Github Projects and Issues.